Back to view all work

 With the test results in the bag, we de-cluttered and simplified the UX, reducing their navigation from a massive 26 different tabs on the homepage to a cleaner, more user-friendly, topic-based list of content categories.

 Then began the new design work.
 Working with the principles of the recently launched WordPress Gutenberg, we designed a new component-based page creating system.
-This approach armed their editorial team with a whole new publishing arsenal – taking them from their previous completely locked down handful of page templates, to a whole new world of content building blocks for articles, features, landing pages and videos – we also added new page types such as the massively engaging spotlight format such as this one on the hostile environment.
+This approach armed their editorial team with a whole new publishing arsenal - taking them from their previous completely locked down handful of page templates, to a whole new world of content building blocks for articles, features, landing pages and videos - we also added new page types such as the massively engaging spotlight format.

 Design and build all done and tested, the real challenge raised its ugly head - the absence of people on the client team to handle migrating 1500+ pages of content!
 Working in true partnership with the client team, we created the best possible support structures to get them through this arduous process with minimum disruption, resulting in a beautiful new site going live on the planned launch date with all content migrated.